robbrody/RB_Python_SuperStore_Project/README.md

 ![Top 10 Cities Sales 2014](images/Top_10_Cities_Sales.png)* Bar Chart showing the Top 10 Cities (with their Region) by Total Sales in 2014*

 ### Insights:
 * The chart reveals a significant difference in sales performance between top cities.
 Eastern cities, particularly New York City, dominate the top 10 list, suggesting a stronger market presence or demand in the East Region.
-The South region is represented by only one city, indicating a potnetially untapped market opportunity.
+The South region is represented by only one city, indicating a potentially untapped market opportunity.

 * The West region is represented very strongly with three cities within the top 5.
 This indicates a strong sales performance in the major West region cities.